 The quote that most changed my life: “Don't live the same year 75 times and call it a life.”
 Robin S. Sharma

-Favourite new life skill: Riding a motorbike / learning how to wild camp
+Favourite new life skill: Riding a motorbike/ learning how to wild camp in a Motorhome

 Funniest moment: Too many to choose from- we spent most of the year in the van laughing together.
 But occasionally Cards against Humanity makes me unable to breathe for laughing too hard.

 Scariest moment: Going down a mountain in Switzerland without any brakes!
 That was pretty terrifying!